-Siobhán Byrns is a Full Professor of Art at the University of Lynchburg and teaches in the Westover Honors College.
+Prior to her move north, she was a tenured Full Professor of Art at the University of Lynchburg where she taught in Art and in the Westover Honors College.

 Siobhán is the 2024 Award recipient of the James A. Huston Award for Excellence in Scholarship.
 Established in 1979, this award is named for James A. Huston, a former dean.
 It is given annually to one or more members of the University of Lynchburg teaching faculty for making noteworthy scholarly contributions to their field(s).